sidecartridge/atarist-sidecart-firmware/README.md

 stcmd make DEBUG_MODE=1
 ```

-6. The outcome is `ROMLOAD.TOS` in the `dist` folder.
+6. The outcome is `SIDECART.TOS` in the `dist` folder.
 This file is ready for execution on the Atari ST emulator or computer.
 If using Hatari, you can launch it as follows (assuming `hatari` is path-accessible):

 ```
-hatari --fast-boot true --tos-res med romloader/dist/ROMLOAD.TOS &
+hatari --fast-boot true --tos-res med configurator/dist/SIDECART.TOS &
 ```

 ## Releases